 - Laser therapy

-The thermocoagulation procedure causes deliberate damage to certain tissue through the use of an electric current.
-The current is confined to specific areas to make certain the resulting damage to the tissues is limited.
+The thermocoagulation procedure causes deliberate damage to specific tissue using an electric current.
+The current is confined to particular areas to limit the resulting tissue damage.
 The vascular specialist is in control of the thermocoagulation at all times.
-Basically, the current from the thermocoagulation heats the targeted cells to damage their function resulting in their death.
+The current from the thermocoagulation heats the targeted cells to damage their function, resulting in removal.

 The Best Candidates for Veinwave

 The best candidates for this treatment are all adults in good overall health with smaller spider veins.
-Veinwave is exceptionally well suited for the treatment of spider veins in almost any location.
+Veinwave is exceptionally well suited for treating spider veins in almost any location.
 This includes the more delicate areas where the other options are often unsuitable.
-The Veinwave treatment can be used effectively for numerous areas of the body including the face, ankles, legs, nose, knees and arms.
+The Veinwave treatment can be used effectively for numerous body areas, including the face, ankles, legs, nose, knees and arms.
 Veinwave is not recommended for individuals with epilepsy, a pacemaker, bleeding disorders or pregnant women.

 The Veinwave Procedure

 The procedure begins by cleaning the injection site.
 The medical professional then inserts an insulated, extremely fine needle directly next to the spider vein in the skin.
 No anaesthesia or numbing cream is necessary.
-The spider vein is precisely heated and destroyed by the needle with no damage to the surrounding tissue.
+The spider vein is precisely heated and destroyed by the needle without damaging the surrounding tissue.
 In most cases, the procedure is completed within ten to fifteen minutes.
-Bandages are not necessary after the procedure.
-Prior to the Veinwave treatment, the targeted area needs to be free of spray-on or self-tanning products and all cosmetics.
+Bandages are not necessary after the process.
+Before the Veinwave treatment, the targeted area must be free of spray-on or self-tanning products and all cosmetics.

 The Veinwave device uses a pinpointed and proprietary thermocoagulation.
 This provides the individual with a walk-in and walk-out treatment.
-There is minimal to no pain, no pigmentation or scarring and no risk for any significant bruising.
+There is minimal to no pain, pigmentation, scarring, or risk for significant bruising.
 Some patients have described the sensation as a warm pin-prick.
 Others have said they experienced a mild sting that did not last.
-The sensation is dependant on the area being treated.
-Due to the minimal discomfort, Veinwave is the preferred option over light-based treatments and painful dermal lasers.
+The sensation is dependent on the area being treated.
+Due to minimal discomfort, Veinwave is preferred over light-based treatments and painful dermal lasers.
 Veinwave is also more effective.

-Since the treatment is performed with an extremely fine needle, the majority of patients do not feel any pain during their procedure.
+Since the treatment is performed with an extremely fine needle, most patients do not feel any pain during their procedure.
 Most patients only require one treatment.
-In some instances, two to three procedures may be necessary to achieve optimal results.
-The risk for scarring is extremely small.
+Sometimes, two to three courses may be necessary to achieve optimal results.
+The risk for scarring is minimal.

-Other treatments for spider veins such as sclerotherapy have a much greater risk for scarring.
+Other treatments for spider veins, such as sclerotherapy, have a much greater risk of scarring.
 The effect of the procedure is instant.
 The spider veins will disappear immediately.
 Most patients do not have any visible signs of the treatment on their skin other than their spider veins vanishing.

-In some instances, individuals with very sensitive skin may experience some minor reddening.
-This is not a cause of concern and will vanish naturally within a few hours or a couple of days.
-The moment Veinwave treatment has been completed, the individual can resume their regular activities.
+Individuals with susceptible skin may sometimes experience some minor reddening.
+This is not a cause of concern and will vanish naturally within a few hours or days.
+When Veinwave treatment is completed, the individual can resume their regular activities.

-The patient should either use a high-quality sun block for a couple of days or avoid being in the sun.
+The patient should use a high-quality sunblock for a few days or avoid sun exposure.
 A few days after the treatment, extremely small micro-crusts will appear where the treatment was performed.
 This is similar to the marks left behind from a cat scratch.

-The marks are normal and do not require any special care.
+The marks are usual and do not require any special care.
 The marks will go away on their own.
 If a second treatment is necessary, the area should not be retreated for six weeks.
-After this period of time, the medical professional can determine if there are still any small veins left.
+After this period, the medical professional can determine if any small veins remain.
 Once the spider vein has been treated, it is unable to return.
-Other thread veins can appear but they can be treated as well.
+Other thread veins can appear, but they can be treated as well.

 Facts Regarding Veinwave Treatment

 There is no downtime or bandages necessary for this treatment.
-The majority of individuals who have experienced the Veinwave treatment have returned to work or their regular errands right after their procedure.
+Most individuals who have experienced the Veinwave treatment have returned to work or their regular errands right after their procedure.
 The results of the treatment can be seen immediately.
-This is because the procedure closes the spider veins instantly.
-During the first few days after the treatment, the results will continuously show improvement.
+This is because the process closes the spider veins instantly.
+The results will continuously show improvement during the first few days after the treatment.
 Any marks or redness are temporary and will fade away.
 The Veinwave system is a permanent treatment for spider veins.

-Once the Veinwave system has been used to successfully treat the spider veins, they are gone for good.
-The treatment is safe with just a few minimal side effects such as temporary redness.
+Once the Veinwave system has successfully treated the spider veins, they are gone for good.
+The treatment is safe, with minimal side effects such as temporary redness.
 Large varicose veins should be treated with sclerotherapy as opposed to Veinwave.
 Veinwave treatments are not painful like laser treatments.
-If the area treated becomes a little bit dry, the best option is using an aloe vera gel to help moisturise the skin.
-There is absolutely no evidence that the Veinwave procedure can increase the risk of cancer or trigger any skin disorders.
+If the area treated becomes a little bit dry, the best option is to use an aloe vera gel to help moisturise the skin.
+There is no evidence that the Veinwave procedure can increase cancer risk or trigger any skin disorders.

-Veinwave treatment is not appropriate for individuals with a pacemaker, epilepsy or pregnant women.
-The treatment should only be performed by a fully trained and qualified medical professional and their staff.
-If a woman is breastfeeding she will be told her treatment needs to be postponed.
+Veinwave treatment is inappropriate for individuals with a pacemaker, epilepsy or pregnant women.
+A fully trained and qualified medical professional and their staff should only perform the treatment.
+If a woman is breastfeeding, she will be told her treatment needs to be postponed.

 Benefits of the Veinwave Treatment

-Veinwave treatment offers a lot of benefits over the other procedures currently available for the treatment of telangiectasia and spider veins.
+Veinwave treatment offers many benefits over the other procedures currently available for treating telangiectasia and thread or spider veins.
 This includes:

 - Cost of the Treatment: The cost is reasonable and based on the size of the area requiring treatment.